We can always use your help!

-US Citizens can send donations to CHES via the American Humanist Society in order to receive a tax receipt.
+US taxpayers who have no Canadian income should send donations to CHES via the American Humanist Society in order to receive a tax receipt.
 Send the donation with a request that it be forwarded to CHES Canada.

 Please do not send CHES books, clothes, or other items.
 It is very expensive to ship such things to Africa, and might not be what is needed.
-It is also our policy to help the local economy by buying books, clothing and so on from Kenyan and Tanzanian businesses.
+It is also our policy to help the local economy by buying books, clothing and supplies from Kenyan and Tanzanian businesses.

 Packets of six cards with CHES Director Louise Paulsen’s delightful paintings of native African animals and scenes of the Kakamega area of Kenya.

 Chris Harker’s third book, THE CALL OF KATESH is now in print.
 All proceeds from its sale will be donated to CHES.